volodymyrhudyma/blog/content/blog/2020-10-15-broadcastchannel-api-in-javascript.md

 </script>
 ```

-**Important note:** The channel would not broadcast to itself, which means that if the `doLogout` action is not performed manually after clicking on the button, the user would not get logged out from the current tab.
+**Important note:** The channel would not broadcast to itself, which means that if the `doLogout` action is not performed manually after clicking the button, the user would not be logged out of the current tab.

 ## Npm library

-There is an npm library named **[broadcast-channel](https://www.npmjs.com/package/broadcast-channel)** that behaves similar to the BroadcastChannel API which is currently only featured in some browsers, but supports all of them and ... **Node environment**.
+There is an npm library called **[broadcast-channel](https://www.npmjs.com/package/broadcast-channel)** that behaves similarly to the BroadcastChannel API which is currently only available in a few browsers, but supports all of them and ... **Node environment**.

-Yes, you can send messaged between different Node processes as well.
+Yes, you can also send messages between different Node processes.
 Such a cool feature.

-In order to test if your browser is supported, visit the [demo app](https://pubkey.github.io/broadcast-channel/e2e.html).
+To test if your browser is supported, please visit the [demo app](https://pubkey.github.io/broadcast-channel/e2e.html).

 ## Summary

-The BroadcastChannel API is a very simple API that allows cross-context communication.
+The BroadcastChannel API is a very simple API that enables cross-context communication.

-It can be used to detect user actions in the current tab and propagate them to all other opened tabs on the same origin.
+It can be used to detect user actions in the current tab and transfer them to all other open tabs of the same origin.

-It is widely supported between the browsers, however there are polyfills as well as npm packages that allow you to use this feature in older browsers as well as in Node processes.
+It is widely supported between browsers, but there are both polyfills and npm packages that allow you to use this feature in both older browsers and Node processes.